 If you need these features, you may consider opting for Google Voice’s paid plan (or an alternative service — which we’ll get to as well!).

-How to get Google Voice in Canada
+How to get a Google Voice number in Canada

 Google Workspace provides companies with a host of business services, including Google cloud storage and custom email addresses.
-The cheapest plan, the “Business Starter,” costs $7.80 CAD per user per month.
+The cheapest plan, the “Business Starter,” costs $9.36 CAD per user per month.

-Google Voice doesn’t support texting in Canada
+1. Google Voice doesn’t support texting in Canada

 If texting is a frequent part of your business communication, you may want to think twice before signing up for Google Voice.
 Across all three of Google Voice’s pricing plans, unlimited messaging is limited to the United States — and only available in the US for any Voice accounts linked to a Google Workspace.

-If you’re using the personal version of Google Voice, you can text numbers outside of the United States.
+If you’re using the personal version of Google Voice, you can text numbers outside the United States.
 However, you’ll have to add credits to your account, as these text messages are not included in the free plan.

-Google Voice can’t provide you with toll-free numbers (Canadian or otherwise)
+2. Google Voice can’t provide you with toll-free numbers (Canadian or otherwise)

 Even though Google Voice for Google Workspace works in Canada, many companies these days have employees scattered all over the globe.
 At the moment, though, Google Voice for Google Workspace only provides support for 14 countries.